rakzcs/cookbook/Salmon Nori Wrap.md

 6. **Add Avocado:** Place avocado slices on the last square.
 Sprinkle with furikake.
 7. **Fold Nori:** Start folding from the rice corner, then to the right, and down to form a square wrap.
 8. **Repeat:** Make another wrap with the remaining ingredients.

-Enjoy this flavorful and unique Salmon Nori Wrap, a perfect blend of spicy salmon and fresh vegetables.